See below for Frequently Asked Questions (FAQ)

 Players are awarded points according to their finish position in the draw.

-In Full feed-in consolation and compass draw format where a players’ finish position can be defined, players are awarded points accordingly.
+In Full feed-in consolation and compass-draw formats where a players’ finish position can be defined, players are awarded points accordingly.

 My child lost his match in the first round.
 Player B received a Bye and lost his first match.
 Why did he receive more points than my child?